rhempel/umm_malloc/README.md

 Note that the next free index of the pf block must point to the new lf because cf is no longer a free block!

-### Operation of malloc when we have found a block (cf) that will fit the
-current request of b units exactly.
+### Operation of malloc when we have found a block (cf) that will fit the current request of b units exactly

 This one is pretty easy, just clear the free list bit in the current block and unhook it from the free list.